lakshyaag/restaurant-recommender-mvp/pm_answers.md

 - What metrics should we track to measure success?
 - Are there any data privacy concerns or restrictions I should be aware of when integrating with external APIs or storing partner/client information?
 - Is there a preferred frontend framework or design system I should use to maintain consistency with other Bain internal tools?

+## Additional Notes

+- With access to Google Maps API, each restaurant listing can have the reviews pulled in.
+Then, we can use LLMs to summarize the reviews and provide a quick overview of the restaurant, while allowing the user to ask specific questions